szabogtamas/containerized_metabolomics/README.md

 Additional tables will be in `tables` folder and individual figures in `figures` folder.

-Please note that or some strange reason, Nextflow pipeline hangs sometimes when called from within the container.
+Please note that or some strange reason (and less frequently since last updates), Nextflow pipeline hangs sometimes when called from within the container.
 A more robust use case is when Nextflow is launched on a host or SGE and the individual processes are executed inside this container.

+In the most recent rocker image, tinytex package manager is not working well and this results in an error when knitting the pdf report.
+Due to this obstacle, pdf figures are merged into a report using pdfunite, temporarily.